-It made the news: it isn’t clear if flossing helps.
+It made the news: It isn’t clear if flossing helps.
 Is there truth behind it?

-Dental health in America
+Dental health and gum disease in America

 How to avoid trouble

 As we know, the mouth is full of bacteria: both good and bad.
-And when bacteria hangs around too long, whether in plaque or tartar, there’s a higher chance of tooth decay and gum disease.
+And when bacteria sticks around too long, whether in plaque or tartar, there’s a higher chance of tooth decay and gum disease.
 However, many dental problems can be avoided with good oral hygiene and a healthy diet.

 Cavities form when the sugar from your food turns into an acid.
 Acid eats away your tooth enamel.
 This can form a hole (or cavity) in your tooth.
 But don’t worry!
 There are also foods that can help fight cavities.